npmcdn-to-unpkg-bot/react-redux-simple-starter/README.md

 $ npm install
 $ npm start
 ```
+You can now navigate to http://localhost:3000 in your browser and you should
+find the application running.

 While developing, you will probably mostly rely on ``npm start``; however, there
 are additional scripts at your disposal: